ouzifeng/shopify_api_csv/README.md

 Shopify rate limits API requests, I have set the max number of queries to 250 per request.
 This has been tested on 4 different stores with no issues.
 It is fast, a 20,000 product store takes about 60 seconds to generate

+To mitigate any 429 errors, i.e. too many requests to the Shopify server there are 2 fail safes

+1) Each request has a 5 second delay, the SHopify limit is one request every 2 seconds, so you can lower this to 2 if needed
+2) The the script runs a test which checks the rate limit immediately after every request, including the very first one.
+If it detects that it's at or near the rate limit, it will sleep for the required reset time plus a safety margin.